-- Log into the account and review the information in the Basic Information section of the account.
+- Log into the account and review the information in the Basic Information>Personal Information>General Information section.

 - Sometimes taxpayers wish to file their State Only return after they filed their Federal return using another e-file provider.
 However, they mistakenly resubmit their Federal return with their state return although the IRS has already accepted the Federal return, causing the duplicate submission rejection code.